 All state schools are required to report School Disciplinary Absences (SDA) for the school year in their school annual report.
-There are four main categories of SDA: short suspension, long suspension and exclusion.
+There are four main categories of SDA: short suspension, long suspension, cancellations of enrolment and exclusion.

 The following table shows the count of incidents for students recommended for each type of school disciplinary absence reported at the school.